Did you know that back pain is the most common health issue in the USA, accounting for 264 million lost workdays each year?

 Adjust the Armrest Height

 Poorly adjusted armrests make you hunch or lean at an uncomfortable angle.
-Some models don’t feature armrest adjustments, so you might experience shoulder and neck strain.
+Some models don’t feature armrest regulation, so you might experience shoulder and neck strain.

 In this case, it’s wise to test the chair before getting it: